kinecosystem/kin-sdk-android/README.md

 `AccountNotFoundException` - Account is not created (funded with native asset) on the network.
 `InsufficientKinException` - Account has not enough kin funds to perform the transaction.
+`InsufficientFeeException` - Transaction has not enough fee to perform the transaction.

 ## Sample Application